asifhaider/LLM-Finetuning-Prompting-Project/README.md

 | Llama 3 (8B)       | 80.47  | 0.237 | 0.9745    |

-To summarize, parameter-efficient, instruction-following supervised fine-tuning of open-source Llama 3 8B outperforms the pretrained CodeReviewer in review comment generation task, and shows competitive performance in code refinement generation task.
+To summarize, parameter-efficient, instruction-following supervised fine-tuning of open-source Llama 3 8B outperforms the pretrained CodeReviewer in the review comment generation task, and shows competitive performance in the code refinement generation task.

 ## Part B. Static Metadata Augmented Few-shot Prompting of GPT-3.5

-We also prompt closed-source, proprietory LLM (OpenAI GPT-3.5 Turbo Instruct with around 175B params) in a few-shot prompt setting.
+We also prompt closed-source, proprietary LLM (OpenAI GPT-3.5 Turbo Instruct with around 175B params) in a few-shot prompt setting.

 ### Step 1: Dataset and Prompt Augmentation

-We use the same CodeReviewer original dataset as before, and add some modification to it.
+We use the same CodeReviewer original dataset as before, and add some modifications to it.
 For this part, we augment a programming language component (function call graph) and a natural language component (code summary) to our prompt exemplars to improve upon previous results.

 - **Review comment generation task**
     ```